Smith Rock Scenic Bikeway | Photo by Russ Roca/Travel Oregon

-A family friendly place for an extended bike ride, the Metolius River loops can be broken up into sections that fit, ranging from three miles to up to twenty-four miles.
-Bike along the crystal-clear water of the Metolius River and through the pine forest with peeks of Cascade Mountain views.
+A family-friendly place for an extended bike ride, the Metolius River loops can be broken up into sections that fit, ranging from three miles to up to twenty-four miles.
+Bike along the crystal-clear water of the Metolius River and through the pine forest with small peeks of Cascade Mountain views.
 Fun stops for a quick break include the Wizard Falls Fish Hatchery, the headwaters of the Metolius River and the Camp Sherman general store.

 Distance: Up to 24 miles